Momshies! Ang Soul Mo'y Akin!: Production

 Momshies!
 Ang Soul Mo'y Akin! was directed by Easy Ferrer under ABS-CBN Film Productions (Star Cinema) and Keep Filming.
 The film features three friends who had their bodies swapped.
-The protagonists of the film were portrayed by Jolina Magdangal, Melai Cantiveros, Karla Estrada who in real life are long time friends.
+The film's protagonists were portrayed by Jolina Magdangal, Melai Cantiveros, Karla Estrada, who in real life are long-time friends.
 The three co-hosts in Magandang Buhay, where they affectionally call each other "momshies".
-Production of the film took place during the COVID-19 pandemic which meant that certain health protocols and restrictions had to be observed.
+Production of the film occurred during the COVID-19 pandemic, which meant that certain health protocols and restrictions had to be observed.

 Release

 The film was released in the Philippines via streaming in KTX.ph and iWantTFC on May 28, 2021.